Here are some of my current hobbies and some history regarding each one.

 to search for answers.

 I was able to increase the compression on cylinder #1 from 50 to 70 psi.
 Still not 100psi but is still a 40% increase.
 I put the cylinder at top dead center and found the cam was off by 1 notch from TDC of the timing belt.
 Either the timing belt slipped or was installed incorrectly.
 What puzzled me the most was why the paid mechanic never mentioned this.
 Later on I found on that the correct timing should be set at 5 degrees after top dead center (ATDC) so it was set up correctly.
 I got a hold of a Seloc shop manual from the local library and poured over it from cover to cover.
 I pulled the valve cover off and tested the gaps on the cam lobes.
 They were both at .003".
 The exhaust should really be .006" but I left it alone.
 Later on I found the repair manual for the equivalent 2005 Suzuki motor the DF9.9 which also covers the DF15 motor which is identical to mine.
 That manual specifies .007 to .009 inches for both the intake and exhaust valves.
-I did end up making that adjustment which you can read about on the Boating Forum.
+I did end up making that adjustment which you can read about on the same Boating Forum post entitled 2002 15hp diagnostic head or carb?
 The compression was (which was 50 PSI) now measured 75 PSI on #2 cylinder and 90 PSI on #1!
-Now the motor idled well and revved up beautifully.
+Now the motor idled better and revved up beautifully.
 Watch the video here.
 I noticed some water logged wood underneath the deck fiberglass so my next project became replacing the plywood from below the deck.
 Back to my now favorite store I picked up a rotary tool and made a clean cut in the deck.
 Rolled it back like a sardine can to expose the water logged plywood below decks.
 I cleaned it all out, sanded and painted the wooden keel exposed in the bilge and replaced the soggy plywood with some Trex decking boards and some other waterproof materials.
 At first I spaced out the planks.
 Later I added more materials and tightened up the grid.
 I could just leave it like this and cut out the fiberglass decking surface.
 The finished product is a lot stiffer and sturdier than before.
 I even reinforced the exposed bilge near the stern with some small cut sections of Trex that can be removed.
 I'll probably mix up some marine epoxy to glue the deck surface back down along the seams I had cut.

 My brother Art and I launched Marsha on August 29, 2020 mostly to assure myself that she floated before I invested much more time in the rebuild.
 We wired up the Minn Kota Endura 40 and off we went.
 Of course as we were returning to the launch the motor completely shut down.
 We frantically paddled ourselves back to shore and wondered what went wrong.
 I did some reading and found out the electronic controls often went out.
 After a couple of days went by, I got around to pulling the head cover off and put my meter on the leads.
 The controller seemed to behave properly.
 Once in a while the shaft would spin as well.
 Eventually I dis-assembled the motor housing and after what I saw, I was surprised that the motor worked at all.
 The commutator wires were fried, one was burned all the way through.
 The main bearing was so bound up you could barely spin the prop by hand.
 While I was unable to reach the Minn Kota support people on the phone, their website was an excellent resource.
 The parts digram and ordering system worked flawlessly.
 For about $30 I ordered everything I needed, washers, commutators, commutator housing, the main bearing and some washers.
 The rebuild went smoothly except for the fact that despite buying a gear puller for the job.
 I was unable to pull the main bearing off the shaft.
 Fortunately, my friend Rich had a friend John who is a go-to mechanic.
 On a Sunday morning, John was able to pull the bearing with a very specialized mini-puller.
 He installed the new bearing as well.
 I gifted John the new gear pullers which he appreciated.
 By Sunday afternoon, I had the rig up and running again.
 The housing design is interesting.
 You actually control how much tension is placed on the bearing by tightening two long shaft screws that run inside the space in between the magnets.
 I ran the motor while adjusting these two screws to optimize their performance.I did locate a service & repair manual online which calls for a 25 to35ft lb torque spec on the thru bolts for a 3.25" diameter armature.Will torque to that spec.
 Am ready to test on the water again!

 Of course the Dilly brand trailer needed some work.
 After visiting the CT DMV to register the boat, it turns out to be much simpler to keep the VT registration for the trailer.The toe hitch was rusted which I replaced anew, and the center roller was worn down which I replaced as well.
 With a new center roller in front of the old roller, the boat sits a few inches taller on the trailer so it rides above the bow roller.
 Normally you might just adjust the height of the bow roller but in this case there is no adjustment room left.
 I could get an oversized bow roller, but best would be to remove the old center roller, and move the new one into its position.
+Over the winter of 2021 I removed the wheels.
+Once re-installed in the springtime, the bearings were frozen from lack of use and needed some encouragement to start spinning again.

 Here is a video from July 14, 2013 when we hosted our first pool party.
 And here we are two years later hosting the same event I always loved this photo.
 Here we are at the Chamard vineyard in Clinton with a few friends.
 My other project was to obtain a permit to install a dock in the river behind the house.
 About 400 feet of marshland separated our back yard from the river.
 DEEP frowned on constructing a walkway for that length so I abandoned the walkway idea and got the dock built.
 Here's a picture of the dock from the back porch under construction featuring the floating barge that drove the pylons.
 It was extremely well constructed using epay wood for the floating dock, flow thru composite for the walking surfaces, and some very large timbers that were driven down into the wetlands.
 Here's a video of me trying to hail whoever may be on board while the sun sets on the marsh, and at high tide the next morning.
 I did eventually thank the barge operator and tossed him a can of beer when I ran to the end of the street and caught him rounding the bend of the river.